spatineo/seaheat/README.md

 ## Backend Development

-Backend deployment is on AWS CDK.
-The architecture is very simple: Cloudformation, ACM certificate and an S3 bucket.
+Backend deployment is done using AWS Cloudformation via CDK code.
+The architecture is very simple: Cloudfront, Route 53, ACM certificate and an S3 bucket.

 Note that you need to build the application before working on the stacks.
 Also please note that a frontend developer almost never needs to work on this.